M-A-Robson/blender_generate_data/README.md

  - scene001 holds spheres which represent keypoints of the object.
 These can be rendered out on different passes (this seems to be limited to cpu rendering) to capture images with each keypoint as a circle.

 keypoint_cameras.py can be ran in the blender scripting tool to generate camera positions for cameras placed on the verticies of the sphere object, looking into the scene.
 The script should be run after any edits of teh sphere position, radius, or number of vertices, to regenerate camera keyframes.
-Use render animation to render all frames.
+Use render animation to render all frames. (you need to set the save path in the file out node of the compositor first)

 The code file contains helper scripts for post processing:
 - convert_exr_to_np.py - extracts numpy int array data from the OpenEXR depth files